RobinSchmid7/pointcloud_merger/README.md

 roslaunch pointcloud_merger pointcloud_merger_crop.launch
 ``

-Fuses poinclouds from multiple time stamps into a single point cloud and crops thme from a given bounding box.
+Fuses poinclouds from multiple time stamps into a single point cloud and crops them from a given bounding box.

 #### Parameters for merging
 * `cloud_in`: input point cloud